-MARK YOUR CALENDAR for , Wednesday, December 30, 2019 as tentative date for the 22nd consecutive Cachuma CBC.
+MARK YOUR CALENDAR for , Wednesday, December 29, 2021 as planned date for the 23nd consecutive Cachuma CBC.
 We will be following the directions issued by Audubon for holding CBC’s during the Covid-19 Pandemic.
-As of now we plan to proceed but will not make a decision until November 15th per the Audubon guidance.
-See below for the initial direction from Audubon:
+As of now (November 15, 2021) we plan to proceed.
+Please note the information below provided by Audubon:

 Audubon will fully support any compiler who decides to cancel their count for this year.
 If a compiler would like to proceed with the CBC, they must abide by the guidelines below.